jakowenko/double-take/README.md

   compreface:
     url:
     key:
+    # number of seconds before the request times out and is aborted
+    timeout: 15
     # minimum required confidence that a recognized face is actually a face
     # value is between 0.0 and 1.0
     det_prob_threshold: 0.8